 Missed the Deadline?

 The option to declare existed for 3 years, meaning that it was possible to do so until 1978.
-Whoever missed this deadline could not declare later and can also no longer do so today.
-There is a remote possibility of applying for naturalisation, among others however, the requirements include close links to Germany and fluency in the German language.
+Whoever missed this deadline could not declare later.
+There was only a remote possibility of applying for naturalisation.